-According to the third column of Table A12, the markup ratios we obtain using retail prices average 1.26 for the cereal's category.
-Total Raisin Bran still attains the highest value with 1.46, while Kellog's Corn Flakes' markup ratio is a distant second with a value of 1.23.
-Finally, comparing the retailer's markup ratio on branded products and to its markup ratio on private labels, we again find that the latter, 1.19 on average, exceeds the former, 1.07 on average.
+According to the third column of table 7A.12, the markup ratios we obtain using retail prices average 1.26 for the cereals category.
+Total raisin bran still attains the highest value with 1.46, and Kellogg's corn flakes' markup ratio is a distant second with a value of 1.23.
+Finally, comparing the retailer's markup ratio on branded products to its markup ratio on private labels, we again find that the latter, 1.19 on average, exceeds the former, 1.07 on average.

 It is instructive to compare our markup figures in this category to existing econometric estimates.
-The category of breakfast cereals has been a subject of several recent studies, such as Hausman (1997) and Nevo (2001).
-Nevo presents estimates of price-marginal cost margins under different assumptions on market structure, and finds that they range from about a 1.3 to as high as 2.0, very much consistent with the lower bound measures reported here.
+The category of breakfast cereals has been a subject of several recent studies, such as those by Hausman (1997) and Nevo (2001).
+Nevo presents estimates of price-marginal cost margins under different assumptions on market structure and finds that they range from about 1.3 to as high as 2.0, very much consistent with the lower-bound measures reported here.

-As a final example, consider the crackers category, in which we were able to find 10 matching pairs of national brand-private label products.
-According to Table A3, our "preferred" lower bound markup figures are relatively high, with the highest ratio for Nabisco Premium Saltines (2.84), and the lowest for Salerno Graham Cracker (1.34); the overall category average is 2.07.
-For four branded products, two Nabisco Premium Saltines (different sizes) and two Salerno Saltines (also different sizes), the ratio exceeds 2.00.
-Only for two products is the lower bound markup ratio less than 1.40.
+As a final example, consider the crackers category, in which we were able to find ten matching pairs of national brand and private-label products.
+According to table 7A.3, our preferred lower-bound markup figures are relatively high, with the highest ratio for Nabisco premium saltines (2.84), and the lowest for Salerno graham crackers (1.34); the overall category average is 2.07.
+For four branded products, two Nabisco Premium saltines (different sizes) and two Salerno saltines (also different sizes), the ratio exceeds 2.00.
+Only for two products is the lower-bound markup ratio less than 1.40.

-The manufacturers' lower bound markup ratios (second column of Table A3) substantially exceed the "preferred" lower bound figures.
-For example, the category average of the manufacturers' lower bound markup equals 2.57, which is about 25 percent higher than the "preferred" lower bound.
-Further, for Nabisco Premium Saltines, the manufacturer's lower bound markup ratio is 4.22, about 50 percent higher than the corresponding "preferred" lower bound.
+The manufacturers' lower-bound markup ratios (second column of table 7A.3) substantially exceed the preferred lower-bound figures.
+For example, the category average of the manufacturers' lower-bound markup equals 2.57, which is about 25 percent higher than the preferred lower bound.
+Further, for Nabisco Premium saltines, the manufacturer's lower-bound markup ratio is 4.22, about 50 percent higher than the corresponding preferred lower bound.

 It turns out that in the crackers category we obtain especially high markup figures even if we consider the lower bound on the full markup ratio calculated using only the retail prices.
-For example, according to Table A3 (column 3), the category average of this markup ratio is 2.00, which is the second highest (the toothbrush category being first) amongst all 19 categories included in our study.
-Individual product markup ratios calculated using the retail prices range from the highest ratio of 3.12 for Nabisco Premium Saltine to 1.20 for Salerno Graham Cracker.
+For example, according to table 7A.3 (column [3]), the category average of this markup ratio is 2.00, which is the second highest (the toothbrush category being first) among all nineteen categories included in our study.
+Individual product markup ratios calculated using the retail prices range from the highest ratio of 3.12 for Nabisco premium saltines to 1.20 for Salerno graham crackers.

-Finally, if we consider the retailer's markup on the nationally branded and private label products, we find that as before, the retailer's markup on the private label is systematically higher than its markup on the nationally branded product, with an average of 1.50 in contrast to 1.15, a difference of about 20 percent.
+Finally, if we consider the retailer's markup on the nationally branded and private-label products, we find that, as before, the retailer's markup on the private label is systematically higher than its markup on the nationally branded product, with an average of 1.50 in contrast to 1.15, a difference of about 20 percent.11